History's Mysteries K-5 Curriculum

 The History's Mysteries curriculum is FREE.
 Low-cost professional development in using the curriculum is available thanks to support from the Library of Congress.

-The History's Mysteries curriculum was pilot tested by over sixty teachers, including in-person classroom teaching and teaching through remote instruction.
+The History's Mysteries curriculum was pilot tested by over seventy teachers, including in-person classroom teaching and teaching through remote instruction.

 Each grade-level unit invites students to a series of inquiry activities grounded in the 2018 Massachusetts History & Social Science Framework.